 Before going on a cross country trek I would recommend taking a few rides for a few days or a week to get a good idea of what it will be like on the open road for a number of weeks or months.

-I have compiled a number of Tips When Travelling With An E-Bike before heading out for a longer journey.
+I have compiled a number of Tips When Travelling With An E-Bike before heading out for a long journey.

 Tips When Travelling With An E-Bike